 The Bar Grip Full fits true to size for an athletic fit shirt.

-Please remember that athletic fit shirts in general are meant to fit more snugly than regular fit.
+Please remember that athletic fit shirts in general are meant to fit more snugly than a regular fit.
 If you insist on having the shirt be looser, then you can order one size larger than usual.
 However, I personally prefer and recommend getting your normal size.

 Refer to the official sizing chart below to make sure you get the right size: